Azure/iot-identity-service/docs/dev/running/aziot-keyd.md

     - If the device identity is set to use the `x509_thumbprint` auth method, preload the private key of the device ID cert:

+        `/etc/aziot/keyd/config.toml`

         ```toml
         [preloaded_keys]
         device-id = "file:///path/to/device-id.key.pem"
         ```

-        You must also grant CS access to this key.
+        You must also grant IS access to this key.

-        `/etc/aziot/keyd/config.d/certd-principal.toml`
+        `/etc/aziot/keyd/config.d/identityd-principal.toml`

         ```toml
         [[principal]]
-        uid = 123 # Replace with output of `id -u aziotcs`
+        uid = 123 # Replace with output of `id -u aziotid`
         keys = ["device-id"]
         ```

     - If the device identity is set to use the `x509_ca` auth method, preload the private key of the device ID CA cert:

+        `/etc/aziot/keyd/config.toml`

         ```toml
         [preloaded_keys]